vishvasingh/Lung-disease-detection/README.md

 # Lung-disease-detection

 It is a basic Lung Disease Detection model that predicts whether the input Chest Radiograph is Pneumonia.
-But the Accuracy is 1.000 means it is 100% accurate.
+But the Accuracy is 1.000 means it is 100% accurate on the testing dataset.
+But after calculation on another dataset the accuracy is 83.5%.

 You can download the  zip file and extract it and open that folder in the terminal or Write the command on your Terminal "git clone https://github.com/vishvasingh/Lung-disease-detection.git "